Admission to Danish higher education for holders of foreign qualifications

 If that doesn't answer your question

-If the information that you want is not available on the page linked to above, you can ask the educational institution where you wish to apply or the Danish Agency for Higher Education.
+If the information that you want is not available on the page linked to above, you can ask the educational institution where you wish to apply or the Danish Agency for Science and Higher Education.
 If necessary, the Agency can make an- see:

 Specific entry requirements